learn-co-students/dsc-while-loops-break-and-continue-lab-dc-ds-100719/README.md

     Katie is 30!

+Use a for loop to create a list of people's names and another list of pet names for all the __dog owners__.

 ```python
 # use a for loop to create a list of person names and another list of pet names for all dog owners